Brown Butter Blondies

-Once the butter has melted, it will foam like crazy, then start to subside:
+After the butter melts, it will foam like crazy, then start to subside:

 And a couple minutes later, the foam will be mostly gone, and you’ll see clumps of brown bits in the bottom of the pan.

-Pour the brown butter into a big mixing bowl, and add brown sugar and granulated sugar:
+Pour the brown butter into a large mixing bowl, and add brown sugar and granulated sugar:

 Beat the butter and sugars together with a hand mixer until combined, then add two eggs:

 Beat it together until the mixture turns creamy and light in color, then add vanilla extract:

-For the dry ingredients, combine flour, baking powder, and salt:
+For the dry ingredients, combine all purpose flour, baking powder, and salt in a medium bowl:

-Whisk to combine the dry ingredients, then add them to the wet:
+Whisk to combine the dry ingredients, then add the flour mixture to the wet ingredients:

-When the flour has almost disappeared into the wet ingredients, stop and add some chopped walnuts:
+When the flour has almost disappeared into the wet ingredients, stop and add some chopped walnuts to the blondie batter: